 The central drive for efficiency and profit in farm and food systems has, perhaps inevitably, implicated the industrial-chemical models in a torrent of critical issues: human rights, land rights, water depletion, chronic disease, climate chaos, pollution, and more.
 Unrelenting “efficiency” and “cheap food” have extreme costs.

-The participants in this pre-summit debate were well aware of these harsh realities.
-In making a relevant point about the situation, Olivier De Schutter—co-chair of IPES-Food, and also the UN’s Special Rapporteur on Extreme Poverty and Human Rights—used the term political economy,.
+Participants in this pre-summit debate were well aware of these realities.
+In making a relevant point about the situation, Olivier De Schutter—co-chair of IPES-Food, and also the UN’s Special Rapporteur on Extreme Poverty and Human Rights—used the term political economy.
 “Issues of power and accountability,” De Schutter said, “must be at the heart of the UN summit.”

 Billions of Voices

 Political economy refers to the reality of how a country—or in this case the world—is managed or governed, taking into account political, economic, and (at least ideally) social, and ethical factors.